gustavobgama/petstore/README.md

 ## Steps

+- [ ] create the dockerfile
+- [ ] create the docker-compose setup
 - [ ] create the laravel framework base project
-- [ ] create the docker-compose setup
 - [ ] create the database structure and models using migrations and seeders
 - [ ] create routes, controllers and validations
 - [ ] create the API documentation